 The Low Income Housing Tax Credit Program (the "LIHTC Program") was enacted under Section 42 of the Internal Revenue Code (IRC) of 1986, as amended (the "Code") to promote the development of affordable and workforce housing.
-The Qualified Allocation Plan (the "2017 QAP") has been developed by the Louisiana Housing Corporation (the "Corporation" or "LHC"), in compliance with Section 42 of the Code.
+The Qualified Allocation Plan (the "2018 QAP") has been developed by the Louisiana Housing Corporation (the "Corporation" or "LHC"), in compliance with Section 42 of the Code.

-The Corporation's intent is to maximize the production of suitable, accessible, affordable residential rental units that are added to the state's housing supply and to prevent the loss of existing residential rental housing by encouraging the rehabilitation of affordable rental housing units.
+The Corporation's intent is to maximize the production of suitable, accessible, affordable residential rental units that are added to the state's housing supply and to prevent the loss of existing residential rental housing by encouraging the preservation of affordable rental housing units.
+To ensure that new LIHTC properties remain affordable at least throughout the extended use period, LHC will require all applicants to waive their right to submit a qualified contract as a condition of receiving an allocation.

-The Corporation welcomes the participation of for-profit organizations and non-profit organizations in the acquisition, development and operation of accessible affordable housing developments in rural and urban communities.
-The Corporation anticipates the production of affordable housing units in rural, emerging growth areas/cities and/or under-served parishes of the State.
+The Corporation welcomes the participation of for-profit and non-profit organizations in the acquisition, development and operation of accessible affordable housing developments in rural and urban communities.
+The Corporation anticipates the production of affordable housing units in rural, emerging growth areas/cities and under-served parishes of the State.